EhsanEqlimi/EhsanEqlimi.github.io/content/codes.md

 **k-sparse somponent analysis via k-subsapce clustering**

-Sparse aomponent analysis (SCA) and k-sparse somponent analysis (k-SCA) are both techniques used in signal processing and source separation.
+Sparse component analysis (SCA) and k-sparse component analysis (k-SCA) are both techniques used in signal processing and source separation.
 The main difference between SCA and k-SCA  lies in their assumptions about the number of active sources: SCA assumes one active source at each time instant, whereas k-SCA allows for varying numbers of active sources represented by 'k'.

 In other words, SCA considers a single active source at a time, while k-SCA accommodates multiple active sources, making it more flexible for different scenarios.